electron/rfcs/0000-template.md

 ## Motivation

-Why are we doing this?
+Why should we do this?
 What use cases does it support?
 What is the expected outcome?

 ## Guide-level explanation